 Smyrna in Kent County, Delaware — The American Northeast (Mid-Atlantic)

 Credits.
 This page was last revised on June 16, 2016.
-It was originally submitted on January 9, 2011, by Nate Davidson of Salisbury, Maryland.
-This page has been viewed 791 times since then and 22 times this year.
-Photos: 1, 2. submitted on January 9, 2011, by Nate Davidson of Salisbury, Maryland.
-3, 4, 5, 6, 7, 8. submitted on May 24, 2014, by Stephen J Duncan of Wilmington, Delaware. • Bill Pfingsten was the editor who published this page.
+It was originally submitted on December 16, 2010, by Bill Pfingsten of Bel Air, Maryland.
+This page has been viewed 767 times since then and 18 times this year.
+Photos: 1, 2. submitted on December 16, 2010, by Bill Pfingsten of Bel Air, Maryland.